French Apple Cake [Gluten Free]

 Ingredients

-Flours — You’ll use both rice flour and almond flour for this recipe.
+Flours This gluten free apple cake calls for two types of gluten free flour.
+You’ll use both rice flour and almond flour for this recipe.
 I used a white superfine rice flour; you could also use brown rice flour.
-If you are not gluten free, you can simply replace the alternative flours used here with all-purpose flour.
+A 1:1 gluten free flour blend that is made for gluten free baking will work, too.
+If you don’t need to make this cake gluten free, you can simply replace the alternative flours used here with all-purpose flour.

 Coconut oil — This works great for the dairy free people among us, but if you’d prefer butter, use an equal amount of that.